-All initial gynaecological examinations should be performed using trans-abdominal (TA) and transvaginal (TV) techniques where possible to enable a thorough and systematic examination.
-The necessary informed consent for TV scan must be obtained; some patients may decline this or it may be inappropriate.
-Details of type of examination and patient consent should be documented in the report.
+The patient should then be invited to empty their bladder and undergo transvaginal (TV) ultrasound assessment for an alternative and often more detailed evaluation of the pelvic structures.
+Valid, Informed consent for TV scan must be obtained.
+It is accepted that some patients may decline this, or it may be inappropriate.
+Details of the type of examination and patient consent or decision to decline should be documented in the report.